Eresfjord og Vistdal Municipality: General information

 The municipality of Eresfjord og Vistdal was established on 1 January 1890 when it was split off from Nesset Municipality.
-Eresfjord og Vistdal had an initial population of 2,155.
+Eresfjord og Vistdal Municipality had an initial population of 2,155.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality was reunited with Nesset Municipality.
-Prior to the merger, Eresfjord og Vistdal had a population of 1,289.
+On 1 January 1964, Eresfjord og Vistdal Municipality (population: 1,289) was merged with Nesset Municipality (population: 2,360).